 Closing of Learning about Learning

 By the 1980s, Learning about Learning had expanded its scope and programming, with continuous outreach, projects, and events.
 In 1984, the weight of leading such a large organization began to take its toll on the staff.
-Around this time, the organization found itself being pushed to its absolute limits as it continued to expand each branch of its work despite limited resources.
+Around this time, the organization found itself being pushed to its limits as it strove to expand each branch of its work despite limited resources.
 The ambitions became overwhelming, and with the economic recession that emerged at the end of the decade, the organization began to overexert itself.
 As grants began to expire and the organization struggled to hold on to private financial sponsors, it became increasingly difficult for the Learning about Learning team to continue its programming.